 - Face: If one side of the face is drooping, seek emergency medical attention.

 - Arm: If the arm feels weak or is difficult to lift, seek help immediately.

 - Speech: If the individual begins to slur their speech, seek emergency care.

 - Time: Timely treatment is important, therefore it’s crucial to call 911 as soon as possible.

-Symptoms of stroke can also include sudden intense vertigo or dizziness, sudden onset of numbness or tingling, and headaches.
-If you or a loved one experience any of the symptoms above, it’s important to not wait and seek emergency medical care.
+Symptoms of stroke can also include sudden intense vertigo or dizziness, rapid onset of numbness or tingling, confusion, vision changes, and headaches.
+If you or a loved one experience any of the symptoms above, it is important to seek emergency medical care immediately.